 We know by now that fashion is one of the most polluting industries on the planet, but there are many brands taking positive steps towards a more sustainable future.
-Here at The Handbook we love celebrating those choosing conscious practices, so scroll below to see what fashion is doing to celebrate Earth Day and those shining a spotlight on sustainability.
+Here at The Handbook we love celebrating those choosing conscious practices, so scroll below to see what fashion is doing to shine a spotlight on sustainability.

 Sustainable womenswear brand Freya Simonne was founded in 2020 by former fast fashion designer Freya Simonne Rabet after experiencing first-hand the waste and harm that the industry creates.
 The London-based label only uses fabrics that are already in existence, striving for a completely zero-waste approach and encouraging people to reconnect with the clothing and textiles they already own and reimagine them in new ways. www.freyasimonne.com

 London-based sustainable fashion label Omnes has launched a limited edition charity t-shirt supporting The Greener Earth Project, created exclusively with renowned print designer Beth Postle.
 The Earth Day t-shirt is made in a Greek factory ensuring a low carbon footprint and the cotton used is seeded, grown and farmed in Greece, providing full transparency and traceability of the whole supply chain.
 In light of this, the t-shirt has been named the Demeter World Earth Day Tee, Demeter being the Greek Goddess of grain and agriculture. www.omnes.com